Transportation Master Plan

 Why do we have non elected staff pushing "Non Car centric" streets on the citizens of Parksville when said city staffer lives outside Parksville and would no doubt find it logistically impossible to ride a bicycle, take transit or walk to work.
 Unless he is working from home. why are we pushing "non car centric streets on the citizens of Parksville when we are and have been for a long time a bedroom community for Nanaimo?
 I just saw a nurse in a supermarket obviously just got off her shift and drove home from nanaimo tired from her shift.
 Do we really expect her to par her vehicle at her home and hop on a bicycle to go to the store?
 Or hope on a bus to get a bag of groceries after she gets off work at 19:00 hours.
 I await your reply.

-Twinsport asked over 1 year agoThanks for your comments which have been forwarded to the team conducting the transportation master plan.
+Twinsport asked about 2 years agoThanks for your comments which have been forwarded to the team conducting the transportation master plan.

 Here is some information from the team conducting the master plan in response to your comment: